DarlanNoetzold/DarlanNoetzold/README.md

       <br/>
 I try to create new projects for fun and update my knowledge,
           <br/>
-continuously learning, wanting to help the community
+continuously learning, wanting to help the community...
   </samp>
   <br/>
   <br/>